autocorr/radexgrid/README.rst

 ====================

 ``radexgrid`` is a python wrapper for the ``RADEX`` molecular radiative transfer code (http://strw.leidenuniv.nl/~moldata/radex.html).
-Model grids can be run over kinetic temperature, spatial density, and collision partner.
-The calculated properties are returned in high-performance and flexible ``pandas.DataFrame`` objects.
+Model grids with multiprocessing support can be run over kinetic temperature, spatial density, and collision partner.
+The computed results are returned in high-performance and flexible ``pandas.DataFrame`` objects.

 ``radexgrid`` benefits from code incorporated from the ``pyradex`` (http://github.com/keflavich/pyradex) wrapper authored by Adam Ginsburg.